marius-ne/HRNet_satellite/README.md

             |-- 000001163.jpg
             |-- 000003072.jpg
 ```
+4. In the experiments/satellite folder create your own config yaml file.
+The values to be changed are annotated in the template.yaml file.

-4. Follow the steps laid out in the HRNet_setup notebook file we provide.
+5. Follow the steps laid out in the HRNet_setup notebook file we provide.
 It takes care of the necessary bugfixes that we encountered in adapting the original HRNet code for our purpose.
-5. Enjoy!
-For visualizing results also consult the HRNet_setup file.
+6. Enjoy!
+For training and visualization see below.
+You can also consult the HRNet_setup file.

 ### Installation (Own Hardware)
 1. Install pytorch >= v1.0.0 following [official instruction](https://pytorch.org/).